PLK2/Security-Atlas/01-Initial-Setup.md

 ## Backups
 Each object may or may not have a backup copy.
-If it does, included it.
+If it does, include it.

 ```
 Sticky-Note-1.txt